Why is running good for you?

 8. Good for the skin

 Running boosts circulation and delivers more oxygen and nutrients to the skin, repairing it and increasing collagen formation.
-Cortisol levels in the blood are decreased.
+Therefore, cortisol levels in the blood are decreased.
 This helps prevent chronic skin conditions such as eczema, psoriasis, and acne.
 It also tightens the skin by reducing cellulite count, which is a harmless condition that causes lumpy, dimpled flesh on the thighs, hips, buttocks, and abdomen.

 Training yourself to derive the wonderful effects of running every day can improve overall fitness and aid weight loss.
 But don’t forget to schedule rest days, too.
 It is important to give your body the requisite time to heal and recover every once in a while.
 And if you do get injured, consult a doctor and seek physiotherapy at the earliest.
 Love your body, and it will love you back!